 Make sure to line or spray your muffin tin for easy removal.
 You can make your own muffin cups out of parchment paper, or, for a more sustainable option, consider reusable muffin liners!

-Give them a good squish with that fork until they’re all smushy and almost completely liquefied.
-And don’t sweat it if there’s a few lumps left behind – actually, it’s totally cool (and even preferred) to leave some texture in the mix!
+Give them a good squish with a fork until they’re all mushy and almost completely liquefied.
+Don’t sweat it if there’s a few lumps left behind: it’s actually preferable to leave some texture in the mix!

-Once you’ve got that butter in its softened glory, it’s time for the next step.
-Mix that butter into the mashed banana, along with the pumpkin puree, vanilla extract, and both the granulated and brown sugar.
+Mix the butter into the mashed banana, along with the pumpkin puree, vanilla extract, and both the granulated and brown sugar.

 Use that fork or a whisk to combine it all together.
 It may not be perfectly smooth, as you’ll see little chunks of banana in there, but make sure everything is nicely distributed.

-Once you dump the dry ingredients, grab that fork or whisk again.
-Give everything a good mix-up, making no clumps of flour or baking soda remain.
+Now, grab the flour, baking soda, a pinch of salt, and a dash of pumpkin pie spice.
+Once you dump the dry ingredients in, grab that fork or whisk again.
+Give everything a good mix-up, so that no clumps of flour or baking soda remain.

 Add the milk and use the fork or whisk one last time to integrate it into the batter to thin it out.

-Time to talk muffin filling strategy!
-These little delights will do a bit of rising, so make sure to give those muffin cups a little room on top.
+These pumpkin spice muffins with banana will do a bit of rising, so make sure to give those muffin cups a little room on top.

 We’re looking for about 1/2-inch buffer, so fill your muffin cups about 3/4 of the way.
-You can pour, use a spoon, or use my favorite technique for the most even-muffins with little mess — add the muffin batter using a large cookie scoop.
+You can pour, use a spoon, or use my favorite technique for the most even-muffins with little mess – use a large cookie scoop.

 How to Make a Delicious Muffin Crumble Top